List of songs in Rock Band 2

 Five songs were not exportable to Rock Band 3: "Let There Be Rock" by AC/DC, "Any Way You Want It" by Journey, "Battery" by Metallica, "Give It Away" by Red Hot Chili Peppers and "Spoonman" by Soundgarden.
-"Give It Away" and "Spoonman" were included as part of the Rock Band Blitz soundtrack, of which can be exported to Rock Band 3.
+"Give It Away" and "Spoonman" were included as part of the Rock Band Blitz soundtrack but with updated charts and difficulty levels, of which can be exported to Rock Band 3.
 The two songs were also later released as downloadable singles for Rock Band 3, and both are available with pro guitar and bass upgrades.

 Track listing

 Each of the 84 songs is categorized on-disc by difficulty (0 dots being the easiest and 5 red dots being the most difficult) for each instrument, as well as the entire band.
 Players can also choose from one of four skill levels (Easy, Medium, Hard, and Expert).
 Unlike previous installments in the Guitar Hero and Rock Band series, the nine bonus songs are integrated with the other 75 songs in the game's track listing.
+Each on-disc song in this game's setlist has received their "Supervision-Recommended" song content ratings instead of their "Family-Friendly" song content ratings.